The Ultimate Guide to Index Funds: Building Wealth in 2026

 1. Vanguard Total Stock Market Index Fund (VTSAX)

-VTSAX is the gold standard for broad U.S. market exposure.
-It tracks the CRSP US Total Market Index, giving you a stake in more than 3,500 publicly traded American companies - from mega-cap giants like Apple and Microsoft all the way down to small-cap growth stocks.
-With an expense ratio of just 0.04%, this fund is one of the cheapest ways to own a slice of the entire U.S. economy.
-For investors who want a single fund that does it all domestically, VTSAX is hard to beat.
+VTSAX remains the gold standard for comprehensive U.S. market exposure.
+It tracks the CRSP US Total Market Index, giving you a stake in more than 3,500 publicly traded American companies.
+This includes everything from the multi-trillion dollar "Magnificent Seven" to small-cap growth stocks that might be the giants of tomorrow.
+With an expense ratio of just 0.04%, it's effectively "free" diversification.

 2. Vanguard Total International Stock Index Fund (VTIAX)